 Do you need a license, insurance or registration in Florida?

-Legal Electric bikes that do not exceed 28 miles with assist do not need to be licensed or registered.
+Electric bikes do not need to be licensed or registered.
+Operators of electric bikes must be at least 16 years old.

 What are the restrictions on Motor power or throttle in Florida?